All Products

 Develop code: Use scheduling parameters

-The following content provides an example on how to use scheduling parameters in an SSH node:
+The following example shows how to use scheduling parameters in an SSH node.

-# Requirement: Write the running time of the SSH node to the sshnode.log file that is stored in the /tmp directory on a daily basis.
+# Requirement: Write the running time of the SSH node to the /tmp/sshnode.log file every day.

-# Implementation: Use the ${myDate} variable in the sshnode.log file and assign $[yyyy-mm-dd hh24:mi:ss] to the myDate variable as a value.
+# Implementation: Use the ${myDate} variable for the sshnode.log file and assign the value $[yyyy-mm-dd hh24:mi:ss] to the myDate variable.
+This writes the running time of the SSH node to the file.

 echo ${myDate} >/tmp/sshnode.log